dman-coders/admin_actions/README.md

 # Extending control

+## Per Entity Type

 The initial setup provides one set of VBO buttons and makes it available for all node types.

-## Restrict to certain nodes
+### Restrict to certain nodes

 Is easiest done by just changing the "Content Types" restriction at `/admin/structure/block/manage/views/admin_actions-admin_block/configure`

-## Different buttons for different content types
+### Different buttons for different content types

 For more advanced control, you may want to *clone* the block in the Views UI `/admin/structure/views/view/admin_actions/edit/admin_block` and adjust the allowed "Bulk Operations" buttons to create a new set of actions.
 Place this block nearby your target content type, and customize from there.

+## Permissions

+When installed, this utility is restricted to users with `Permission | Administer content`
+This is a reasonably high-level permission, and not suitable for daily content management.
+You can adjust this permission to your needs by editing the view, or cloning the block into another display with different buttons and different access controls.

+ More granular control is available to actions if you enable **"Actions permissions (VBO)"**.

 # Implementation

 ### Limitations